aws-samples/digital-user-engagement-events-dashboards/README.md

 1. aws quicksight list-analyses --aws-account-id {account id}
 2. aws quicksight describe-analysis-definition --aws-account-id {account id} --analysis-id {analysis id}
 3. Update template in ./Athena_QuickSight-CDK/qs_analysis_definitions.
-Use > or stdout.
+Use > or stdout to output the template json to a file.